Knapp with Scotty

 • The treatment for dogs with TCC has improved over several years, but better therapy approaches are still needed.

-• This new trial is for dogs with transitional cell carcinoma (TCC) in the bladder and/or the urethra, with or without cancer in other locations.
+• This new trial is for dogs with TCC in the bladder and/or the urethra, with or without cancer in other locations.

-• Because invasive TCC in dogs is so similar to muscle invasive bladder cancer in humans, this new knowledge will help dogs and people facing invasive TCC.
+• Because invasive TCC in canines is so similar to muscle invasive bladder cancer in humans, this new knowledge will help dogs and people facing invasive TCC.

 Eligibility for Dogs to Participate in the Study

-• Good general health of the dog, and serum creatinine (a measure of kidney function) <2.0 mg/dl.
+• Good general health of the dog, serum creatinine (a measure of kidney function) <2.0 mg/dl, and serum alanine amino transferase (a liver chemical) < 138 U/L.

-• Confirmed diagnosis of TCC or the presence of a bladder and/or urethral mass with strong suspicion for TCC.
+• Confirmed diagnosis of TCC or the presence of a bladder and/or urethral mass with strong suspicion for TCC with the diagnosis to be confirmed during the study.

-• No current supplements including vitamins, herbs, CBD products, “immune health” products, and other supplements are allowed.
-Supplements are not allowed during the trial because these can reduce the efficacy of the therapy.
+• No current supplements including vitamins, herbs, CBD products, “immune health” products, or other supplements are allowed.
+Supplements are not allowed during the trial because these can reduce the efficacy of the therapy, or make the dog sick.

 What is involved for the dog/dog owner?

-• Evaluation includes blood test, ultrasound, x-rays, and cystoscopy.
+• Evaluation includes blood tests, ultrasound, x-rays, and cystoscopy.
 Cystoscopy is performed under general anesthesia.

-• If the cancer develops resistance to both drugs, the dogs can go off study and will be eligible for other therapies.
-The expenses for treatments given off study will be covered by the dog owner.
+• If the cancer begins to grow in the face of the CDK9 inhibitor treatment, then the pet can go "off study" and will be eligible for other therapies.
+The expenses for treatments given off study will have to be covered by the dog owner.

 Financial Support

-• Pet owners and veterinarians that are interested in the trial, or who would like more information, or have questions please contact our Clinical Trials Nurse, Lindsey Fourez at 765-494-1130 or lfourez@purdue.edu.
+• Pet owners and veterinarians that are interested in the trial, who would like more information, or have questions are asked to contact our Clinical Trial nurses, Lindsey Fourez or Araynna Holland at 765-494-1130 or email Ms. Fourez at lfourez@purdue.edu.
 Please leave a message for a call back.

-• We recommend scheduling an appointment for evaluation here at Purdue.
-That visit will allow us to determine if the trial is the best option for the dog, and if the dog is eligible.
-If we determine that the trial is not the best option, we can assist with other treatments too.
+• We recommend scheduling an appointment for evaluation with our team at Purdue.
+That visit will allow us to determine if the trial is the best option for the dog and if the pet is eligible.
+If we determine that the trial is not the best option, we will happily assist with other treatments.

 Questions